-Purchasing handmade beaded products can help save endangered wildlife in Kenya by relieving the pressure on natural resources.
+Purchasing handmade beaded products can help save endangered wildlife in Kenya.

-The Beads for Wildlife program supports more than 900 women earn enough income to support her entire family.
+The Beads for Wildlife program supports more than 900 women who now earn enough income to support their families.

-This alternative income source reduces her family's reliance on livestock, which reduces the number of domestic animals competing with wildlife for natural resources.
+This alternative income reduces a family's reliance on less sustainable income sources such as livestock and charcoal production, which reduces the competition between people, domestic animals and wildlife for natural resources.

-The program also helps improve food security and access to health care for the community.
+The program also helps to empower women as earners, improve food security and provide increased access to health care for participating communities.

 How does the program work?

-In Northern Kenya, wildlife such as the Endangered Grevy’s Zebra are competing with domestic livestock for natural resources such as grass and water.
-Zoos Victoria is working with the local Rendille tribe of the Melako Community Conservancy to restore the natural balance to the rangelands and ensure people, livestock and wildlife are supported.
+In Northern Kenya, wildlife such as the endangered Grevy’s Zebra are competing with domestic livestock for natural resources such as grass and water.
+Zoos Victoria is working with the Rendille people of the Melako Community Conservancy to facilitate a sustainable income and restore the natural balance to their rangelands.

 What do the different bead colours mean?